Getting Started With Funf

 Funf Journal is an Android application built using the Funf framework, which makes use of many of its built-in features.
 It can be used by researchers, self-trackers, or anyone interested in collecting and exploring information related to the mobile device, its environment, and its user's behavior.
 Funf Journal is probably the easiest way to get started with the Funf framework and its functionality.

-If you are a developer who wants to get started with using Funf as a library in your own projects, extend Funf's functionalities, or if you would just like to go under the hood of Funf's internals, you probably want to go to the "Developers" area and the Funf project page on Google Code.
+If you are a developer who wants to get started with using Funf as a library in your own projects, extend Funf's functionalities, or if you would just like to go under the hood of Funf's internals, you probably want to go to the "Developers" area and the Funf project on Github.

 After allowing the Funf Journal to collect data you may want to see/visualize it.
 Below, you will find a set of tools to unpack and give you a sense of the data that is being collected.